caedh121/dyndns/README.md

   If the instance is running in a VPC with a custom dhcp option set with a dns domain name that matches a privated hosted zone created in route53,

-      1. Creates an 'A' record using the Tag "Name" value is created to the secondary IP, if no Tag "Name" then it uses private_DNS_name, if no secondary IP then it uses the primary IP
+      1. Creates an 'A' record using the Tag "Name" value associated with the secondary IP, if no Tag "Name" then it uses private_DNS_name, if no secondary IP then it uses the primary IP
       2. If the PTR Zone doesnt exits, it creates the PTR zone, associates it with the VPC and creates A 'PTR" record to the DNS name,